KwabinaIverson/Nananom/README.md

 Ensure Apache is running.

-The .htaccess file in the public/ directory (provided in the project) should handle URL rewriting automatically.
+The .htaccess file in the public/ directory (already included in the project) should handle URL rewriting automatically. ✨

 Manual Apache/Nginx: